scaffeinate/100-days-of-code/log.md

 ### Sol 2: January 6, 2017

 **Tasks For Today:**

 - Shallow Copy vs Deep Copy
 - Question 2.3 through the Chapter of Cracking the coding interview
+- All possible permutations of a String
+- All possible combinations of a String

 **Progress:**